-- (b) Realisable value: if the Pension Holder is over 55, what capital would be available, perhaps after the tax-free lump sum is taken, drawdown has been exercised and tax paid. - (c) Fund account value/Cashflow modelling which involves a bespoke analysis of parties' capacity for risk. - (d) Actuarial value: similar to DCFE but with the PODE making certain adjustments to reflect that an annuity is unlikely to be purchased. - (e) Duxbury or similar (see below for a discussion): based on amortising a lump sum to zero on median expected life expectancy, which assumes a high level of risk for the claimant. - 7.25 Values (a), (b) and (d) are likely to be the appropriate methods in most cases.
-Option (c) requires detailed consideration of a party's individual circumstances and may not be practicable other than by a Financial Planner. - 7.26 In valuing pensions for offsetting purposes, the PODE must cater for different pension features such as pension increases, commutation, the effect on accrued benefits for active members and the effect of drawing benefits earlier or later than the Normal Retirement Age (NRA).
+- in cases where the value of pension rights is under £200,000, it should be noted that the valuation results produced by the tables may differ (possibly materially) from a valuation calculated by a PODE, noting that the latter will usually reflect current market conditions whereas the Galbraith Tables are only expected to be reviewed periodically and hence will not reflect recent movements in the financial markets; - the methodology used for value v) does not allow for annuity purchase and this may produce valuation results which may differ materially from other methods used by PODEs such as value i); - use of method v) may not be preferable to using the CE in all circumstances and practitioners will need to consider whether the facts of the case justify departure from using the CE where a PODE is not being instructed. - 7.26 In valuing pensions for offsetting purposes, the PODE must cater for different pension features such as pension increases, commutation, the effect on accrued benefits for active members and the effect of drawing benefits earlier or later than the Normal Retirement Age (NRA).
 In addition, the PODE needs to make demographic, economic and financial assumptions (see Appendix O). - 7.27 The Duxbury tables have become well established as a method of capitalising a spouse's income claim.
 However, these tables assume a degree of risk which is often unacceptable in the context of pensions if the other spouse is, or will become, the beneficiary of a guaranteed benefit.
 The capitalisation of maintenance is almost always assessed against an earned income, the acquisition of which includes endeavour and risk, which is then reflected in the payee's investment assumptions.
 In contrast, a pension asset is already acquired and payable for life, not just to median life expectancy.
-Also, the Duxbury tables in At A Glance24 assume the recipient receives the 'full' State Pension, meaning that this amount would need to be added to the amount to be offset if the tables are to be used.
+Also, the Duxbury tables

+- in At A Glance37 assume the recipient receives the 'full' State Pension, meaning that this amount would need to be added to the amount to be offset if the tables are to be used.
 However, even this adjustment is a crude one if the State Pension Age is some years off.
 The standard Duxbury tables cater for a present income stream, whereas in the pension offsetting context the parties may wish to consider a deferred income i.e. payable in the future (e.g. the right to £10,000 p.a. starting in 12 years' time).
-For these reasons in the pension context, option (e) does not enable a comparable outcome.

-- 7.28 A helpful methodology would be for a PODE to select two or three of the options suggested above and set out the calculations flowing from each option.
+For these reasons in the pension context, option vi) does not enable a comparable outcome. - 7.28 A helpful methodology would be for a PODE to select two or three of the options suggested above and set out the calculations flowing from each option.
 The PODE would highlight any caveats and perceived advantages or disadvantages of a particular option and state their preferred option on the facts of the information before them.
-The role of the PODE is not to recommend an answer, which is for the parties, or ultimately the court.
+It merits emphasis that the role of the PODE is not to recommend an answer, which is for the parties, or ultimately the court.
 Note that FPR PD25B 9.1(g) enjoins experts to state the range of opinion. - 7.29 Over time, it is hoped that it may be possible perhaps in conjunction with the much mooted 'Pensions Dashboard', which would give every pension holder in the UK an up-to-date statement of their pension assets to produce software that will enable family lawyers (or others) to input current projections for their pensions, and that will then produce a set of Capitalised Values, suitable for offsetting purposes (without adjustment for the tax / utility issues) that are comparable with all other pensions.